-There is a risk that veterans and other members of the public will not know that the Observsmart Invisalert Solutions exists or that it collects, maintains, and/or disseminates PII, PHI or PII/PHI about them.
+Privacy Risk: There is a risk that veterans and other members of the public will not know that the EDI GW exists or that it collects, maintains, and/or disseminates PII, PHI, or PII/PHI about them.

-Mitigation: This risk is mitigated by the common practice of providing the Notice of Privacy Practice (NOPP) when Veterans are enrolled for health care. s.
-Employees and contractors are required to review, sign and abide by the National Rules of Behavior on a yearly basis as required by VA Handbook 6500 as well as complete annual mandatory Information Security and Privacy Awareness training.
-Additional mitigation is provided by making the System of Record

-Notices (SOR) and Privacy Impact Assessment (PIA) available for review online, as discussed in question 6.1 and the Overview section of this PIA
+Mitigation: This risk is mitigated by the common practice of providing the Notice of Privacy Practice (NOPP) when Veterans are enrolled for healthcare.
+Employees and contractors are required to review, sign, and abide by the National Rules of Behavior on a yearly basis as required by VA Handbook 6500 as well as complete the annual mandatory Information Security and Privacy Awareness training.
+Additional mitigation is provided by making the System of Record Notices (SOR) and Privacy Impact Assessment (PIA) available to review online, as discussed in question 6.1 and the Overview section of this PIA.